Russia switching off gas to Europe presents ‘severe’ risk to Ireland

 “So, in these highly uncertain times, with heightened vulnerabilities, managing the public finances in a careful and responsible way is a matter of urgency,” he said.

-While recognising the surge in corporation tax receipts in the last year, Mr Donohue said this presented an “overly benign” picture.
+While recognising the surge in corporation tax receipts in the last year, Mr Donohoe said this presented an “overly benign” picture.

 He said: “Much of the recovery in our public finances is due to the continuing surge in corporate tax receipts, up 53% in the year.”